bkryza/clang-uml/docs/troubleshooting.md

 ## Class diagrams
 ### "fatal error: 'stddef.h' file not found"

-This error means that Clang cannot find some standard headers in the include paths  specified in the `compile_commands.json`.
+This error means that Clang cannot find some standard headers in include paths  specified in the `compile_commands.json`.
 This typically happens on macOS and sometimes on Linux, when the code was compiled with different Clang version than `clang-uml` itself.